AMC is developing a pathway to become net zero.

 - Encouraging the use of public transportation and carpooling

-- Protecting 75,000 acres (and counting!) of forest in Maine that is sequestering considerable amounts of carbon, some of which is available as forest carbon offsets from two verified projects with a third under development
+- Protecting 100,000 acres of forest in Maine that is sequestering considerable amounts of carbon, some of which is available as forest carbon offsets from two verified projects with a third under development

 Despite this progress over the last two decades, meeting our updated net zero goal will remain a significant challenge.
 We will share our story as we work to reduce emissions from our operations, raise public awareness, and inspire others to reduce their carbon footprints.
 In support of our climate goals, AMC has also made a commitment to track progress towards our net zero target and will report progress annually.